Philipbear/msbuddy/docs/pyapi.rst

    Buddy main class.
 Note that the Buddy class is singleton, which means only one Buddy object can be created.

-   :param param1: :class:`msbuddy.BuddyParamSet` object.
+   :param param_set: :class:`msbuddy.BuddyParamSet` object.
 Default is None.

    .. attribute:: param_set